agiliq/building-multi-tenant-applications-with-django/source/shared-database-shared-schema.rst

 Identifying tenants
 +++++++++++++++++++++++++++++++

-There are mamny approached to identify the tenants.
+There are many approaches to identify the tenant.
 One common method is to give each tenant their own subdomain.
 So if you main website is

-www.example.com, each of these will be a different tenant.
+`www.example.com`, each of the following will be a different tenant.

 - thor.example.com
 - loki.example.com